OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 5.4.
 Personally Identifiable Information
 5.5.
 Information Sharing
 5.6.
 Functional Scope

+(editors note: added objective and scope to the specification)
 ## 1. Objective
 The Minimum Viable Consent Receipt (MVCR) is a specification for common set of minimum viable fields for a consent record to be provided as an independant consent receipt for information sharing.